-Climate Action Grant - Tier 1 The Climate Action Grant - Tier 1 supports smaller projects that accelerate communityled climate action focusing on the priorities listed at the top of this page.
-Project management, promotional, onground works and educational or capacity building activities are all eligible.
-Infrastructure, equipment or permanent fixtures may be funded as long as they directly contribute to a broader program involving community engagement/education around climate action.
+Climate Action and Environment Grant - Tier 1

+The Climate Action and Environment Grant - Tier 1 supports smaller projects that accelerate community-led climate action focusing on the priorities listed at the top of this page.
+Project management, promotional, on-ground works and educational or capacity building activities are all eligible.
+Infrastructure, equipment, or permanent fixtures may be funded as long as they directly contribute to a broader program involving community engagement/education around climate action and the environment.
 If you have an idea that will contribute to climate action in your local community, we're very happy to discuss it with you - see contact details below.
 Maximum grant: \$5,000.
-Two projects were funded for 2020, and the average grant was \$2,939.
+Eight projects were funded for 2022, and the average grant was \$3,000.

-Climate Action Grant - Tier 2 The Climate Action Grant - Tier 2 seeks to support more substantial community projects that accelerate community-led climate action focusing on the priorities listed at the at the top of this page In addition to the assessment criteria for all grant applications (on page 6), this tier of funding is seeking projects that focus on:
+Climate Action Grant - Tier 2

+The Climate Action and Environment Grant - Tier 2 seeks to support more substantial community projects that accelerate community-led climate action focusing on the priorities listed at the at the top of this page.
+In addition to the assessment criteria for all grant applications (on page 6), this tier of funding is seeking projects that focus on: